maya-ocean/UrchinCAM_Manual/Software_Configuration.md

 ```
 Make sure the external drive icon has disappeared from the Raspberry Pi.
 Physically remove the USB flash drive.

+Note: You may get an error indicating the the drive is still in use.
+In that case, remove your script from the Witty Pi after startup file and reboot the Pi.
+Now try to unmount again.

 ### Transfer and Convert Video Files
 Input USB flash drive to computer.
 Video and log files should be inside UrchinCAM folder.
 Each video file should be ~60-100 MB.
 The video length will be listed as 00:00:00 and will be in .h264 file format.